ConfResearch/PDRM-request/README.md

 # PDRM-request

-To facilitate future research, we will release the codes and dataset attached to the paper 'A Reinforcement Learning Approach for Personalized Diversity in Feeds Recommendation'.
+To facilitate future research, we will release the codes and dataset attached to the paper 'A Reinforcement Learning Approach for Personalized Diversity in Feeds Recommendation' upon acceptance.